 Myositis usually begins gradually, but can take a variety of forms.
 Sometimes the first sign is an unusual rash.
 Sometimes patients may start to trip or fall more frequently.
 Other signs include muscle weakness and pain, intense fatigue, and trouble climbing stairs or reaching over the head.
 Frequently, patients explain these symptoms away as signs of “getting old.”
 But myositis is a very real and often serious condition that needs to be taken seriously.

-There are a few different forms of myositis.
+There are several different forms of myositis.
 Review each of the myositis conditions below to learn the differences and similarities among the different types.

-The most common form of myositis, sporadic inclusion body myositis (sIBM), is typically found in people over 50.
+Inclusion body myositis (IBM) is the most common form of myositis in people over 50.
 Symptoms are slow to progress and include difficulty walking or climbing stairs.

 Dermatomyositis

 Dermatomyositis (DM) affects people of all ages and sexes, but is more common among women.
-It is characterized by a rash that appears on the eyelids, cheeks, nose, back, upper chest, elbows, knees, and knuckles.
-Muscle weakness often comes later.
+It shows up as muscle weakness along with a rash on the eyelids, cheeks, nose, back, upper chest, elbows, knees, and/or knuckles.

 Polymyositis

-Polymyositis occurs in people over the age of 20, affecting more women than men.
-It is characterized by muscle weakness that begins in the trunk (neck, hips, back and shoulders) and worsens over time.
+Polymyositis usually occurs in people over the age of 20, affecting more women than men.
+The biggest symptom is muscle weakness that begins in the trunk (neck, hips, back and shoulders) and worsens over time.

-Also called necrotizing autoimmune myopathy or immune-mediated necrotizing myopathy, necrotizing myopathy (NM) is a newly defined form of myositis characterized by increased evidence of muscle cell death (necrosis).
-It was once grouped under the polymyositis diagnosis, but is now considered separate.
+Also called necrotizing autoimmune myopathy (NAM) or immune-mediated necrotizing myopathy (IMNM), necrotizing myopathy involves muscle weakness with evidence of muscle cell death (necrosis).
+It was once grouped under the polymyositis diagnosis, but is now considered a separate form of myositis.

 Found in children under the age of 18, juvenile myositis (JM) is characterized by muscle weakness in the neck, shoulders, back, and torso.
 Juvenile dermatomyositis also has a red, patchy skin rash.